Ashwini understands the importance of having a well-placed tattoo.

 - The use of lines directs the eye across the page.
 Tattoos across the upper shoulders with a strong horizontal line can make the body appear wider.
 This is great if you want to emphasize the width of your shoulders.

-- For people who are on the shorter side, that want to appear taller, lines do the opposite.
+- For people who are on the shorter side, who want to appear taller, lines do the opposite.
 Like wearing vertical stripes, choose tattoos that make a column up your back.

 Your body will change as you age.